Narotam-Mishra/aws-learning/ReadMe.txt

 # Maximum Object size :- 5 TB is the maximum size for a single object in Amazon S3

 # Host Static Website (3:47:46)

+# S3 Bucket Policies :- It is a JSON-based access control policies that we attach directly to an S3 bucket to manage permissions for accessing the bucket and its objects.
+It allow us to define who can access the data and what actions they can perform, such as read, write or delete, enabling fine-grained control over the security of our data stored in S3.

+## S3 Versioning (3:58:06)

+# It allows us to keep multiple versions of an object in the same bucket, providing protection against accidental deletions or overwrites.

+## S3 Replication (4:02:42)